Wednesday 1st October.

 I don't understand why more people don't do their own splicing. |

-Age is beginning to show on some of the canvas work with a few damaged areas due to chafe, also the bags containing the man overboard ladders are falling to pieces due to UV exposure although the ladders are fine.
-Time to learn canvas work!
+Age is beginning to show on some of the canvas work with a few damaged areas due to chafe, also the bags containing the man overboard ladders are falling to pieces due to UV exposure although the ladders are fine and I could do with replacing a couple of halyard bags.
+Time to try my hand at canvas work!

 |